 5.10 SECCs are not obliged to consider any medical certificate or evidence of exceptional circumstances presented after the published deadline.
 However, there may be instances where a student is unable to provide the necessary supporting evidence due to circumstances beyond their control.
 Where there is a delay in obtaining evidence, but the student has submitted an exceptional circumstances application by the published deadline, the Chair of the SECC, or nominee, may, outside the meeting, consider such an application and evidence, if submitted before the meeting of the Board of Examiners.
-Where in exceptional instances, the student is impacted by illness and is unable to obtain medical evidence to support their application as a result of the COVID-19 pandemic, the Chair of the SECC (or nominated members of the SECC) may use other means to verify the application beyond the the maximum self-certification period (see paragraph 3.5), e.g. speaking with the student directly or accepting a statement from the student’s Personal Tutor, should this be required.
+Where in exceptional instances, the student is impacted by illness and is unable to obtain medical evidence to support their application, the Chair of the SECC (or nominated members of the SECC) may use other means to verify the application beyond the the maximum self-certification period (see paragraph 3.5), e.g. speaking with the student directly or accepting a statement from the student’s Personal Tutor, should this be required.

 6. General Guidelines for School Exceptional Circumstances Committees

 The role of the SECC is to consider the exceptional circumstances applications made by students on taught courses, including any evidence of exceptional circumstances, and their likely impact on the student’s ability to study or their academic performance and to make recommendations to the relevant Board of Examiners.